Flers, Orne: Transport

 Flers station is served by TER Normandie trains between Paris and Granville.
 It has a local bus system for Flers and the surrounding communities, and departmental lines connecting it with other major towns in Orne and Calvados.

 L'aérodrome Flers-Saint-Paul is an aerodrome bordering Flers in the neighbouring commune of La Lande-Patry that opened in 1937.
 Its ICAO airport code is LFOG.
 It has a 742-meter paved runway.

+La boucle de l'Orne, a 120km tourist road route through Suisse Normande passes through Flers.

 Monuments and interesting places

-The castle, dating back to the 16th and 18th century, houses a museum of ancient and 19th century paintings and sculptures, applied art (furniture and decoration) and local history.
+The castle, dating back to the 16th and 18th century, houses a Museum of France dedicated to ancient and 19th century paintings and sculptures, applied art (furniture and decoration) and local history.
 The castle was registered as a Monument historique in 1907.

 Flers has another building registered as a monument, the Chapel of Remembrance (Also known as the chapel of the minor seminary), which was built between from 1926 to 1932 to commemorate those fallen from the First World War.
 It features work by Prix de Rome winning artist, Emile Beaume and stained glass artist Louis Barillet.
 It was registered as a monument in 2006.

 Other interesting visits are the early 20th century neo-gothic Saint-Germain church and the 19th century neo-Romanesque Saint-Jean church, and the covered market built in 1883 on a former cemetery.